 What You Need To Know, Have, And Remember

-This website is designed to serve as an enrichening space in which we can practice sharpening and honing our skills as Joyful Creators as we journey forward on our own unique and individual Eightfold Paths.
+This Learning And Development Portal (website) is designed to serve as an enrichening space in which you can practice sharpening and honing your skills as a Joyful Creator as you journey forward on your own unique and individual Eightfold Path.

-This space is here to hold you accountable for doing the work that is needed in order to move closer toward your highest self-expression, purpose, and goal of Liberation each day.
-It is here to support you with honoring your path (through Satsang) even after your goals are attained as a service to our collective oneness.
+This space is here to hold you accountable for doing the work that is needed to move you closer to your highest Self-expression, purpose, and goal of Liberation each day.
+It is here to support you with honoring your path (through Satsang) as a service to our collective oneness.

 We have a points system for completing tasks and courses, but the most important points system here is the one that you create for yourself, so please be sure to create something good if you create a points system for yourself at all as your own personal progress guide.

-My main suggestion is that you simply enjoy your Yoga, Meditation, and healing journey since it is a “reward” in and of itself.
+My main suggestion is that you simply enjoy your Yoga-Meditation (and healing) journey since the journey to Self is a “reward” in and of itself.

 What You Will Need In Order To Participate

 - Willingness to do the work

-- A quiet, distraction-free, space in which to practice
+- A quiet, distraction-free, space in which to practice/reflect

 - A meditation cushion or a comfy place to sit and concentrate (especially if you participate in our meditation practice)

-- Yoga equipment: mat (or comfortable rug), 1 or more towel(s) or blanket(s), yoga blocks and resistance bands, comfortable movement inducting clothing, plus any other tools of your choice (if you participate in our physical practice/classes)
+- Yoga equipment: mat (or comfortable rug), 1 or more towel(s) or blanket(s), yoga blocks and resistance bands, comfortable movement inducting clothing, plus any other tools of your choice (if you participate in any physical practice/classes)

 - A journal and/or sketchbook (optional but highly recommended)

-- Non-judgment of yourself (and others if you participate in our classes, discussions, or group activities)
+- Non-judgment of yourself and “others” (if you participate in our classes, discussions, group activities, or this space in general)

 Each week (the original series ran from November 2020-May 2022 for your full frame of reference), we focus on one, or a group of, Sutra(s) in the following ways:

 Step 1: Topic Announcement

 Each week, a topic/focus (Sutra) is announced.
 You will review the topic and read through the accompanying post to become familiar with the week’s prompt/assignment.